 Our MFA in Creative Writing is a three-year residential program with courses in the craft of poetry, fiction, and creative nonfiction.
 Students enroll in both multi-genre and genre-specific workshops, as well as forms and special topics courses.
 Additionally, MFA students undertake an in-depth study of literature.

 In their second year, MFA students take a comprehensive exam that requires them to read widely and define their aesthetic goals.
 In their third year, students work closely with faculty mentors to prepare manuscripts for thesis defense and eventual publication.
-Our MFA Community page offers more information about our faculty, students, and degree requirements.

 Master of Arts